chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 open a shell in the target system to install updates, possibly other packages you need to boot, and the bootloader.

-The `chimera-live-chroot` tool exists to simplify that task for you.
+The `chimera-chroot` tool exists to simplify that task for you.
 It will mount the pseudo-filesystems for the session as well as ensure you have network access inside.

 ```
-# chimera-live-chroot /media/root
+# chimera-chroot /media/root
 ```

 First, update the system.
 If installing from the network, this might